 9:34 PM, Aug 29, 2017

 OMAHA, Neb.
-(KMTV) - It's not too far into the school, and already, local high school engineering teams have made their mark on an international stage, and put Nebraska on the map.
+(KMTV) - It's not too far into the school year, and already, local high school engineering teams made their mark on an international stage while putting Nebraska on the map.

 Traveling more than 6,500 miles, with no home advantage, Douglas County West High School took the top title in a huge upset by unseating last year’s winners from China during the World Robotics Conference in Beijing.

 DC West joined eight other local robotics teams for the recent three-day conference including Skutt Catholic, Gross Catholic and Benson high schools.

 Early Tuesday, the teams arrived at Eppley Airfield to a small gathering of friends and family with signs reading “congrats” and “welcome.”

 Students from nine different local schools represented Nebraska on a world stage.

 One of the competitions involves robots made by VEX, a manufacturing company specializing in tools and design systems for educational purposes.

 “It's basically a series of cones and then stands to put the cones on,” said Dan Maline, a robotics teacher for DC West middle and High schools.
 “So you're competing two robots against two robots."